Warbo/chriswarbo-net/projects/nixos/bottom_up.md

 ```

 This `invalid derivation` error is due to that path not existing.
 We can fix
-this by using the `builtins.toFile` function to create a file in the Nix store:
+this by using the `builtins.toFile`{.nix} function to create a file in the Nix
+store:

+ - `builtins`{.nix} is a variable that's always in scope.
+By default it's bound
+   to an attribute set of useful functions and constants.
+ - `builtins.toFile`{.nix} will look up the value of an attribute called
+   `toFile` in the `builtins`{.nix} attribute set.
+By default that will be a
+   helper function for writing files to the Nix store.
+ - `builtins.toFile "foo.drv" ""`{.nix} calls that function with two arguments.
+   The first is a filename we want, and the second is the file contents.
-it acts in a similar way to the `nix-store --add` command, returning the path of
+ - This function acts in a similar way to the `nix-store --add` command,
-the file:
+   returning the path of the file it created.
+ - We use that path as the value of our `drvPath` attribute.

 ```nix
 nix-repl> :b {